logux/docs/2-starting/2-creating-proxy.md

 # Creating Logux Proxy

-In this guide we will create the basic server to the most simple case:
+In this guide we will create the Logux proxy between WebSocket and your back-end server.

 * You already have back-end HTTP server.
-It authenticate users and generate HTML pages.
+It authenticates users and generates HTML pages.
+You want to continue using this HTTP server to process Logux actions.
 * You use [Logux Redux] on the client side.

-It is the best case for migrating big legacy project to Logux.
-You can move only few operations to Logux and keep using AJAX or forms for rest operations.

-In you want a little better performance and like Node.js, you can try to [move business logic] directly to Logux Server.
+In you like Node.js and want the best performance, you can try to [move business logic] directly to Logux Server.
 Or you can keep high-performance parts in Logux Server and send other to back-end HTTP server.